FreeAndFair/ColoradoRLA/docs/glossary.md

 Colorado Department of State, who possesses RLA administrative user privileges to perform administrative tasks.

+* **tabulation** - Interpretation of expressions of voter intent and aggregation of those into election results.

-* **tabulated ballots** - Paper ballots that have been scanned on a ballot scanning device, and the voter’s markings on which have been interpreted by the voting system’s software as valid votes, undervotes, or overvotes.
+* **tabulated ballots** - Paper ballots that have been scanned on a ballot scanning device, and the voter’s markings on which have been interpreted by the voting system as valid votes, undervotes, or overvotes.

 * **two-factor authentication** - Defined as two out of the three